dask/dask/docs/source/array-creation.rst

 If your format does not provide a convenient slicing solution you will need to dive down one layer to interact with dask dictionaries.
-Your goal is to create a dictionary with tasks that create NumPy arrays, see docs on `array design`_ before continuing with this subsection.
+Your goal is to create a dictionary with tasks that create NumPy arrays, see docs on :doc:`array design <array-design>` before continuing with this subsection.

 To construct a dask array manually you need a dict with tasks that form numpy arrays